Waverley-Christian-College/major-project-aaron-kim/README.md

 ## 🚀 Instructions

-1. How to run it
+1. How to run it:

 special features